 “Listen to your gut” has always been sound advice when it comes to making decisions.
-But it’s also smart to take that advice literally — to pay attention to the physical signals your GI system sends you, especially as you get older.
+But it’s also smart to take that advice literally — to pay attention to the physical signals your gastrointestinal (GI) system sends you, especially as you get older.

 Research suggests that as you age, you’re at a greater risk for a range of digestive issues and conditions.
 Not only can they cause discomfort, they can have a ripple effect and hugely impact your health overall.